For parents with children between 5 and 20, September always marks a big change.

 And each year brings new challenges for the relationship between you and your child.
 In a natural process, your child is moving further away from you (sometimes literally when they move out) and start to live more and more their own life.

-It is the time in your life when you realise that not only your children are moving on, but it’s also you who has added a year to your life.
+It is the time in your life when you realise that not only your children are moving on, but it’s also you who have added a year to your life.

-And the questions that rises is: ‘Have I moved on?’
+And the question that rises is: ‘Have I moved on?’